Ella Logan

 Ella Logan (born Georgina Armour Allan; 6 March 1913 – 1 May 1969) was a Scottish-American actress and singer who appeared on Broadway, recorded and had a nightclub career in the United States and internationally.

 Early years

 Logan was born as Georgina Armour Allan in Glasgow on 6 March 1913, where she was raised.
 Her birth was registered later the same month.
 She began performing under the name Ella Allan as a child.
 In 1934, however, for unknown reasons, Logan, a.k.a.
 Mrs. Georgina Allan Lepsch, gave her year of birth as 1910 on her U.S. Petition for Naturalization, #227616, dated 14 May 1934 and filed with the Southern District of New York, District and Circuit Court.

 Career

-Logan was a band singer in music halls and in 1930 she made her recording debut just before her 17th birthday, as a vocalist for the Jack Hylton Orchestra recording the songs "Moanin' Low" and "Can't We Be Friends?" for HMV Records.
+Logan was a band singer in music halls and in 1930 she made her recording debut just before her 17th birthday, as a vocalist for the Jack Hylton Orchestra recording the songs "Moanin' Low" and "Can't We Be Friends?" for His Master's Voice.
 She toured Europe before migrating to the U.S. in the 1930s.